 The Oak, the Celtic Tree of Life

 The oak tree is majestic in its sight and presence, but the tree also has profound meaning.
-The fruits of the oak can feed men and animals alike.
+Its fruits can feed men and animals alike.
 Its size allows for it to take up a lot of space in the forest, its long life painting a source of wisdom.
-The oak’s leaves can be used for a cure in a wide range of diseases and disorders.
+Its leaves can be used as a cure for a wide range of diseases and disorders.

 For these reasons and more, the Celtic tree of life is almost always represented by large oaks with long and complicated weaves.